mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-tags/dds-button-tag-helper/button-styles.md

 | Name | Description
 | --- | ---
-| Button | Renders an HTML button element.
+| ButtonStyles.Button | Renders an HTML button element.
-| Link | Renders an HTML anchor element.
+| ButtonStyles.Link | Renders an HTML anchor element.
-| Image | Renders an HTML img element.
+| ButtonStyles.Image | Renders an HTML img element.
-| Icon | Renders an HTML svg element, with a pre-defined drawing from a library.
+| ButtonStyles.Icon | Renders an HTML svg element, with a pre-defined drawing from a library.

 <br>
 <br>